cartologic/geonode-mobile-sample/README.md

 It is a sample cross platform mobile app that leverages GeoNode as a back-end

+## Branches
+1. `Master` The starting point of this workshop.
+2. `Completed` The complete working project.

 ## Workshop Content
 The following steps will be followed in the workshop:
-1. Clone/Download the code from the repo https://github.com/Cartologic/geonode-mobile-sample
+1. Clone/Download the code from the repo https://github.com/Cartologic/geonode-mobile-sample.
 ```
 git clone https://github.com/cartologic/geonode-mobile-sample.git
 ```